 St. Michael’s Legal Center for Women and Children, Inc. (SMLC), started in 2006, is a mission of Christ the King Catholic Church, Tampa.
-SMLC serves persons in Hillsborough, Pinellas, Pasco, Hernando, and Citrus counties.
+SMLC serves persons in Citrus, Hernando, Hillsborough, Manatee, Pasco, Pinellas, Polk and Sarasota counties.
 SMLC does not discriminate on the basis of sex, race, religion, or national origin.

 The main purpose of our firm is to provide legal advice and representation in the areas of Family Law, including child support, visitation, custody, and, under limited circumstances, dissolution of marriage.